Arriving In Europe’s Top Retirement Haven For Sun, Seafood, Spa, And Intel

-Before getting to work there, though, Harry and I spent a few days in a chic hotel in Lisbon, touring, sightseeing, and eating our way through the cosmopolitan city.
+We spent a few days in a chic hotel in Lisbon, touring, sightseeing, and eating our way through the cosmopolitan, so-called “White City.”

-I love discovering new cities, especially those that are walkable—at least in parts—and those with easy-enough-to-use public transportation systems.
+I love discovering new cities, especially those that are walkable and those with easy-enough-to-use public transportation systems.
 We took buses across the city and back again to check every museum, monument, park, and notable sight off my list (I love a good checklist—never travel without one!).

 But I digress…